gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-10/index.md

 The `asg-xxx-alarms` modules now allow you to create alarms for a list of ASGs, rather than just one.
 This is necessary to use the alarms with, for example, the [server-group](https://github.com/gruntwork-io/module-asg/tree/master/modules/server-group) module.
 To support this, instead of taking in a single `asg_name` parameter, these modules now take in two parameters:

 * `asg_names`: A list of ASG names.
 * `num_asg_names`: The number of ASG names in `asg_names`.
-We should be able to compute this automatically, but can't due to a Terraform limitation (https://github.com/hashicorp/terraform/issues/4149).
+We should be able to compute this automatically, but can&apos;t due to a Terraform limitation (https://github.com/hashicorp/terraform/issues/4149).

 </div>